mjopenglsdl/small3d/README.md

 --------

 - Runs on Windows, Mac, Linux (I have tested it on Debian and Fedora and somebody has told me that it works on Ubuntu, too).
-- It can be built with either SDL or GLFW.
+- It works GLFW.
 - Uses OpenGL 3.3 and defaults to 2.1 if the former is not available.
 So, it comes with two sets of shaders.
 - Uses C++11.
 - You can tweak the engine's shaders, as long as you keep the same incoming variables and uniforms.
 - Plays sounds from .ogg files.
-- Doesn't hide SDL, GLFW or OpenGL from you.
+- Doesn't hide GLFW or OpenGL from you.
 You can set up your main game loop, inputs, etc, however you want, use its functionality, but also code around it making your own OpenGL calls for example.
 - It can read and render Wavefront files, including animations.
 - Texture mapping.
 - It can render any image in any position (for example to be used as the ground, or the sky).